yeasy/learning_pickleball/09_chop_en.md

 Compared with driving the ball, the chop is small in action, and the ball's trajectory is easy to control.
 It is very use in setup, which can bring more time for going to the net.

-Another situation is that when the opponent's return is high in front of the net, players can use chop in cooperation with other shots such as volley to change the rhythm and placement, in order to cause the opponent to make mistakes.
+Another situation is that when the opponent's return is high in front of the net, players can use chop in cooperation with other shots such as volley to change the rhythm and placement, to cause the opponent to make mistakes.

 The main purpose of chopping the ball is to transition, or to find opportunities for the next shot.